 This is good news for those seeking solitude along with a healthy dose of mother nature during their time in Long Beach.

-5. Willapa National Wildlife Refuge
+5. Wildlife Spot at Willapa National Wildlife Refuge

 If you didn’t get your nature fix from Leadbetter Point State Park, head to the nearby Willapa National Wildlife Refuge.
 Immerse yourself in the old-growth forests and listen to the birds’ chatter overhead as you hike along the serene trails.